umass-cs-497/DB/README.md

 # Database API
 --------

-Methods to access the User database;
+* Methods to access the User database.
-For getter methods, callback should in the form function(error, returned_data).
+* For getter methods, callback should in the form function(error, returned_data).
-For setter methods, callback should in the form function(error, affected_document).
+* For setter methods, callback should in the form function(error, affected_document).

 ## Users API
 ---